 Eight Reasons to Use a Weekly Allowance

-- It keeps you aware of how much money is going out.
+- Financial tracking: It keeps you aware of how much money is going out.
 By setting a limit for yourself, it's easier to track your spending.

 - Break spending habits: Having an allowance can get you out of the habit of using ATMs and debit cards.

-- It makes you think twice before spending money on spur-of-the-moment purchases.
+- Fewer impulse buys: It makes you think twice before spending money on spur-of-the-moment purchases.
 Any impulse buys you make would then cut into your available funds for other spending.

 - Easier budgeting: An allowance can help make budgeting easier than ever before.
 Now, you won't have to track the little purchases you pay for with your allowance.

-- It encourages you to work toward your personal goals.
+- Prioritized spending: Using an allowance encourages you to work toward your personal goals.
 That's because you're only spending money on the things that are truly important to you.

 Keys to Implementing

 Determining how much you can spend each week is the key to using the weekly allowance concept.
 Train yourself to accept that there is no more money available when your allowance is depleted.
 When you hit your spending limit, you're done.
 There's no going to the ATM or charging things on credit to tide you over.

 Restricting yourself to an allowance means that you might sometimes have to say no to going out with friends, or you might have to put off a home repair until you've saved up the money.
 But it can feel good to be in control of where your money is going.

 Do a Trial Run